Skip to main content

 Each product should be scored as a bad, neutral, good or perfect match for each answer in the conversation:

-Would you like to be able to completely exclude products with poor matches to a particular question from the recommendation?
+Would you like to be able to completely exclude products with poor matches to a particular question from the advice?
 For example, mattresses that are only suitable for children and therefore do not need to be shown in an adult mattress recommendation?
 You can exclude these products in Advice Settings in the Matching section.

 πŸ’‘ Read more about: completely excluding bad matches in the advice.